|For the latest information about ceremonies during the Covid-19 pandemic see our Covid Update Page|

-A marriage is contracted by the exchange of spoken legal vows.
-Two sets of vows are said; the first when you declare that you are free to marry and the second when you take each other as partners in marriage.
+A marriage is contracted by the exchange of two sets of spoken legal vows; the first when you declare that you are free to marry, and the second when you take each other as partners in marriage.

 Two Registrars will attend your marriage ceremony.
-A Celebrant to conduct your ceremony, and a Registrar who will deal with the legalities and write th entry into the marriage register.
+The first, the Celebrant who will conduct your ceremony, and the second, the Registrar who will deal with the legalities and write the entry into the marriage register.

 East Sussex provides everything you need for the perfect marriage celebration.
 Home to some of the most beautiful scenery in the country, fantastic local suppliers and over 90 spectacular venues to suit all tastes and budgets.

 We pride ourselves on the exceptional care and dedication we give to every couple and the ceremonies we deliver.
-We will ensure that your wedding day is both meaningful and memorable for you and all of your guests.
+We will ensure that your wedding ceremony is both meaningful and memorable, for you and all of your guests.